 (c) The provisions of this Section notwithstanding, the parties participating in the proceeding may, by agreement, extend the time periods specified in this Section.

 (7) The City shall send written notice of the determination of the City Manager to all participants.
-If the City Manager affirms the denial in whole or in part, the denial shall include a statement that the requester has the right to appeal the denial to the City Council, the time limits for filing an appeal, and the name and business address for the City Council.
+If the City Manager affirms the denial in whole or in part, the denial shall include a statement that the requester has the right to appeal the denial to the Record Appeals Board, the time limits for filing an appeal, and the name and business address for the Record Appeals Board.

 (8) A person aggrieved by the City's classification or designation determination under this Chapter, but who is not requesting access to the records, may appeal that determination using the procedures provided in this Section.
 If a nonrequester is the only appellant, the procedures provided in this Section shall apply, except that the determination on the appeal shall be made within thirty (30) days after receiving the notice of appeal.